bradfier/fstab.me/posts/tibrv-0.3.0.md

 ## Implications for tibrv-rs

-Two main changes have been made to accomodate the new requirements for Futures:
+Two changes have been made to accomodate the new requirements for Futures:

 * `RvCtx` handles are now consumed rather than borrowed.
-* `Subscription` and `AsyncSub` now consume their underlying `Queue`/`AsyncQueue` rather than borrow it.
+* `Subscription` and `AsyncSub` now wrap their own `Queue` or `AsyncQueue` rather than borrowing an existing queue.

 The first is really just a change in syntax: you will need to `.clone()` the context rather than provide it as a borrow.